Maryborough, Victoria: Bushfires

 Maryborough has been in or around several bushfires, most notably a January 1985 one which killed three people and burned 180 homes.

 Demographics

-At the 2016 census, 7,921 people resided in Maryborough.
-Like many regional centres, a high percentage of the population (83.1%) was born in Australia, followed by England (3.2%), New Zealand (0.7%) and the Netherlands (0.5%).
+At the 2021 census, 7,769 people resided in Maryborough.
+Like many regional centres, a high percentage of the population (84.3%) was born in Australia, followed by England (2.9%), New Zealand (0.7%) and the Philippines (0.7%).

-Technicians, trade workers and labourers are the bulk (34.4%) of the workforce.
+Technicians, trade workers and labourers are the bulk (32.6%) of the workforce.
 Professionals, salespeople and managers make up other large portions of the employment base.

 Churches

-Almost 20% of the people describe themselves as Anglican and a third claim no religious affiliation.
-Other Christian groups include Catholics, Presbyterians, the Salvation Army, Baptists and Australian Christian Churches.
+Just over 16% of the people describe themselves as Catholic and 44.3% claim no religious affiliation.
+Other Christian groups include Anglicans and the Uniting Church.